Virginia and the "Snowball Earth/Popsicle Planet" Theory

 Source: National Science Foundation (NSF), Scientists Find Signs of "Snowball Earth" Amidst Early Animal Evolution

-How could the earth totally freeze into a snowball during the Neoproterozoic Sturtian global glaciation 717 million years ago, and again during the Marinoan glaciation 650 million years ago?
+How could the earth totally freeze into a snowball during the Neoproterozoic Sturtian global glaciation 716-663 million years ago, and again during the Marinoan glaciation 654–635 million years ago?

 Light from the sun continued to enter the earth's atmosphere in short wavelengths that passed through the atmosphere with minimal absorption of the energy.
-As carbon dioxide levels dropped, less of the energy in those longer wavelengths was captured.
-The planet cooled, and snow covered more of the surface.
-White snow reflected light directly back into space as albedo increased.
-Less solar energy was absorbed by the ground and then re-emitted in longer wavelengths, and the planet cooled further in a positive feedback loop.
+Because carbon dioxide was sequestered rather that returned to the atmosphere, the greenhouse effect was reduced.
+As carbon dioxide levels dropped, less of the energy radiated away from the earth in long wavelengths of infrared radiation was captured by the greenhouse effect of CO2.
+As CO2 levels dropped, more and more of the energy within sunlight was re-radiated back into space without warming the earth's atmosphere.

 ...scientists generally agree that Snowball Earths arose from a "runaway" effect involving an ice-albedo feedback: As incoming sunlight is reduced, ice expands from the poles to the equator.
 As more ice covers the globe, the planet becomes more reflective, or higher in albedo, which further cools the surface for more ice to expand.
 Eventually, if the ice reaches a certain extent, this becomes a runaway process, resulting in a global glaciation.

 A second cycle of lava flows and ice sheet expansion occurred, but a third is less likely.
 The expansion of life on earth has created a new pattern of storing and recycling carbon, and that may occur too quickly for another Snowball Earth.
 However, the causes are still not well understood, so the possibility exists.
-Paul Hoffman, a pioneer Snowball Earth researcher, has noted:3
+Paul Hoffman, a pioneer Snowball Earth researcher, has noted:4

 ...the two Snowball Earths occurred in rapid succession and were very unequal in duration.
 The first one lasted 58 million years and the second one only lasted 5 million to 15 million years.
 So we don’t know why there is this great disparity in how long the glaciations lasted.
 And why was it that there was just this short interval between the two?
 There’s only about 10 million years when there was no ice at all and then suddenly the planet went back into Snowball Earth.
 So why two in rapid succession?
 And why wasn’t there a third one or a fourth one?

 Sediments at Sharp Top Mountain appear to be the debris from the base of pre-Cambrian glaciers, 750 million years ago.
-These Virginia sediments are simlar to a contemporary formation in Namibia, indicating what is now Virginia was covered in ice during the Snowball Earth periods.
+These Virginia sediments are similar to a contemporary formation in Namibia, indicating what is now Virginia was covered in ice during the Snowball Earth periods.

 The Sharp Top sediments are diamictites, a conglomerate rock with stones of different sizes.
 They were formed by glaciers scraping together a debris pile that later consolidated into rock.
-The diamictites are exposed today in the Mechums River formation, southwest of Charlottesville near Batesville.
+The diamictites are exposed today in the Mechums River formation, southwest of Charlottesville near Batesville.5

 Sharptop Mountain

 For roughly 10 million years, life in the oceans was suppressed.
 The earliest forms of complex life, such as sponges, somehow survived even when the ocean surface was covered with ice.
-Transfer of oxygen into the ocean may have occured where meltwater came from the ice sheet during the Snowball Earth period.
+Transfer of oxygen into the ocean may have occurred where meltwater came from the ice sheet during the Snowball Earth period.

 Whether or not the earth was a completely frozen popsicle, it is clear that colder climate changed the composition of the vegetation in Virginia in the most recent Ice Age .
 As shown by analysis of the pollen in the bottom of bogs in the Appalachians, the species we currently consider to be "northern" such as spruce and fir trees were common in Virginia 20,000 years ago.

 At Great Falls on the Potomac, the forest was composed of spruce and jack pine trees 16,000 years ago - comparable to forests along the Canadian border today.
-Pollen from oaks and hemlocks appears in quantity 12,000 years ago, and by 8,000 years ago the forests were similar to the oak-hickory forest of today.4
+Pollen from oaks and hemlocks appears in quantity 12,000 years ago, and by 8,000 years ago the forests were similar to the oak-hickory forest of today.7

 Glaciers and Ice Ages in Virginia